kmarekspartz/kyle.marek-spartz.org/posts/2015-09-08-eventual-consistency-for-sql-databases.md

 typically thought of as a property of certain NoSQL databases.
 However, SQL databases can achieve eventual consistency with adequate planning.

-It can be particularly useful for horizontally scaling web services, as each node does not need the full, up to date picture.
+Eventual consistency is particularly useful for horizontally scaling web services, as each node does not need the full, up to date picture.
 Another use case is synchronizing mobile applications with intermittent network connectivity.
 In both cases, partitioning or [sharding](https://en.wikipedia.org/wiki/Shard_%28database_architecture%29) allows each user or client to maintain a consistent view.